Feature Article Sidebar

-While each designer is unique and the details here pertain specifically to Design Studio 15, the overall process is the same throughout the industry.
+While each designer is unique and the details here pertain specifically to our studio, the overall process is the same throughout the industry.
 The designer begins by meeting you and gaining a general understanding of your needs.
 We will come to your home or other job site, as we feel this is the best way for you to convey your needs to us and to begin to understand how we work, as well.
 We may bring you to a showroom to educate you on your choices and assist in selections.
 We also recommend that you gather “mood shots” or images of spaces you like from magazines or other sources.
 This is very helpful in guiding a designer to your more personal tastes.
 It is also very important that you honestly communicate your likes and dislikes, as well as the realities of your budget, throughout the process.
 After all, the goal is that you — not the designer — will live in and love this space once it's done.

 To achieve this, many things are considered before and during the design process: how is the space to be used? is it mostly aesthetic or functional? what are your family’s routines? what are your passions and needs? what is your budget? what is the scale, color, lighting, etc. of the space? what are the potential installation limitations or possibilities? are there any alternative options that may be better than your initial expectations?
 An alternative use for the space, for instance.

 Design is constantly evolving and changing, with new technology and styles always adding to the plethora of choices.
 This is one of the greatest advantages of working with a designer — designers are continuously learning, researching, and looking for new products and trends to keep up-to-date and ahead of the curve.
 Continuing education seminars and strong vendor relationships help us stay abreast of the latest products.